Rank $r$ DT theory from rank $1$

 \subsection{Joyce-Song pairs}

-Fix a smooth complex projective threefold $(X,\cO_X(1))$.
-A \emph{Joyce-Song stable pair} $(F,s)$ on $X$ consists of a fixed $n\gg0$, \begin{itemize} \item a rank $r$ semistable sheaf $F$ of fixed class $v$, and \item $s\in H^0(F(n))$ which factors through no (semi-)destabilising subsheaf of $F$. \end{itemize} For us ``semistable" will refer to a specific weak stability condition of \cite{BMT, BMS} (in contrast to the Gieseker stability used by Joyce-Song).
+We fix any smooth complex projective threefold $(X,\cO_X(1))$ (not necssarily Calabi-Yau).
+A \emph{Joyce-Song stable pair} $(F,s)$ of class $v$ on $X$ consists of \begin{itemize} \item a rank $r$ semistable sheaf $F$ of class $v$, a fixed $n\gg0$, and \item $s\in H^0(F(n))$ which factors through no semi-destabilising subsheaf of $F$. \end{itemize} For us ``semistable" will refer to a specific weak stability condition of \cite{BMT, BMS} (in contrast to the Gieseker stability used by Joyce-Song).
 When $r\ge1$ this is enough to ensure that $s$ is \emph{injective}, so it makes sense to consider its cokernel $E$, \beq{JSs} 0\To\cO_X(-n)\rt{s}F\To E\To0, \eeq of class $v_n:=v-[\cO_X(-n)]$.
 This allows us to relate the counting of the semistable sheaves $F$ of rank $r$ to the counting of sheaves $E$ of rank $r-1$.
 We can then use wall crossing to try to move from weakly semistable $E,F$ to Gieseker semistable $E,F$.
-We have previously carried out this procedure in the following situations, \begin{itemize} \item for ideal sheaves of curves (so $r=1$) in \cite{FT1}, \item for any sheaves $F$ of rank $r=1$ in \cite{FT2}, and \item for arbitrary sheaves $F$ of any rank $r>1$ in \cite{FT3}. \end{itemize} As a result we expressed all rank $r\ge1$ DT invariants $\J(v)$ in terms of invariants $\J$ of ranks $\le(r-1)$.
-Inducting on rank we thus expressed $\J(v)$ in terms of invariants counting Gieseker semistable sheaves of \emph{rank 0 and pure dimension 2} \cite[Theorem 1]{FT3}.

-To prove Theorem \ref{1} it therefore remains\footnote{We may assume $H^1(\cO_X)=0$ since otherwise Theorem \ref{1} is a triviality: the Jac$\;(X)$ action on moduli spaces of sheaves forces $\J(v)=0$ whenever $\rk(v)>0$.} to prove Theorem \ref{2} for \emph{rank 0 dimension 2} classes $v$, i.e. those with $\rk(v)=0$ and $\ch_1(v).H^2>0$.
+In this way we expressed rank $r\ge1$ DT invariants $\J(v)$ in terms of invariants $\J$ of ranks $\le r-1$ for \begin{itemize} \item ideal sheaves of curves (so $r=1$) in \cite{FT1}, \item arbitrary sheaves $F$ of rank $r=1$ in \cite{FT2}, and \item arbitrary sheaves $F$ of arbitrary rank $r>1$ in \cite{FT3}. \end{itemize} This does not give Theorem 1, however.
+Instead, by inducting on $r=\rk(v)$, it expresses $\J(v)$ in terms of invariants of \emph{ranks 1 and 0}.
+Or, applying it one more time to the rank 1 invariants, it expresses $\J(v)$ in terms of counts of Gieseker semistable sheaves of \emph{rank 0 and pure dimension 2} \cite[Theorem 1]{FT3}.
+Thus to prove Theorem \ref{1} it therefore remains\footnote{We may assume $H^1(\cO_X)=0$ in Theorem \ref{1}; otherwise the Jac$\;(X)$ action on moduli spaces of sheaves forces $\J(v)=0$ for all classes $v$ of $\rk>0$.
+We focus on Theorem \ref{2} for classes $v$ of $\dim=2$ .
+For the $\dim v=1$ case see Section \ref{dim1}.
+For $\dim v=0$ \cite[Equation 6.19]{JS} expresses $\J(v)$ in terms of $e(X)=c_3(X)$.} to prove Theorem \ref{2} for \emph{rank 0 dimension 2} classes $v$, i.e. those with $\ch_1(v).H^2>0$.